aws-samples/syne-tune-s3-transfer/README.md

 # S3 Download Tuner

 ## What is this?
-In this example, we use the open-source parameter tuning library Syne Tune to learn an optimal configuration of `boto3`'s `Download_file` method, for a given file and a given client EC2 instance type.
+In this example, we use the open-source parameter tuning library Syne Tune to learn a good configuration of `boto3`'s `Download_file` method, for a given file and a given client EC2 instance type.
 Using this code, we were able to reduce the download time of various files (5GiB, 10GiB) up to ~40% vs boto3 default transfer configuration.
 Consider this repo as a one-off creative demo for Syne Tune.

 ## What is Syne Tune?